Generic selectors

 Dr Demi Gao, Senior Research Scientist

-She is part of the EarGenie ® team to develop diagnostic tools for accurate and comprehensive assessment of a baby’s hearing based on functional near-infrared spectroscopy (fNIRS) measurement.
+At Bionics Institute, Demi is currently leading research on the digital twin platform to revolutionise cochlear implant.
+In addition, she is also part of the EarGenie® team to develop diagnostic tools for accurate and comprehensive assessment of babys’ hearing based on functional near-infrared spectroscopy (fNIRS) measurement.

 E: [email protected]